-Case Western Reserve’s Christine Duval selected by U.S. Department of Energy to accelerate work on purifying radioactive isotopes, used in diagnostic imaging, cancer treatment
+Case Western Reserve’s Christine Duval selected to accelerate work on purifying radioactive isotopes, used in diagnostic imaging, cancer treatment

 A Case Western Reserve University chemical engineer who is pioneering a faster and more sustainable means for increasing the national supply of radiotherapies for cancer treatment has been selected to receive an Early Career Research grant by the U.S. Department of Energy’s (DOE) Office of Science.

-Christine Duval, an assistant professor in Chemical Engineering in the Case School of Engineering (CSE), is among 75 scientists nationally to receive funding for research as part the DOE’s Early Career Research Program.
+Christine Duval, an assistant professor in chemical engineering in the Case School of Engineering, is among 75 scientists nationally to receive funding for research as part of the DOE’s Early Career Research Program.
 The award is for at least $150,000 per year to cover summer salary and research expenses and is planned for five years—or a total of at least $750,000.

 Radioactive isotopes, or radioisotopes, is the broad term for any unstable radioactive substances; radiopharmaceuticals are a new class of drugs made from specific radioisotopes that can be used to diagnose and treat disease.